achillesrasquinha/pipupgrade/README.md

 update a specific `pip` executable, use the `--pip-path` flag.
 For example

 ```
-$ pipupgrade --pip --pip-path pip3 # This updates pip3 only.
+$ pipupgrade --pip --pip-path pip3
 ```

+This updates the pip3 executable only.

 #### Similar Packages